 The HBRA of Fairfield County is committed to bringing our members the latest information on education in the home building field.
 We offer seminars through registered HBRA members as well as courses through NAHB University of Housing.

 HBRA of Fairfield County offers training and seminars on a variety of topics relevant to the building industry.
-For a complete update list of training sessions Click Here to access the calendar.

 Recent and Past Seminars offered by HBRA of Fairfield County: